 IDAutomation offers several ID and Barcode Fonts in several sizes and symbologies, with flexible licensing, including royalty-free and perpetual Developer Licenses.
 Offered since 1996, IDAutomation's fonts are mature, professional grade products designed to create the highest quality symbols possible.
-For easy application integration, IDAutomation also provides over 30 font tools, macros and source code to automate the encoding process.
+For easy application integration, IDAutomation also provides over 30 font encoders, macros and source code to automate the encoding process.
 All products may be downloaded immediately after the online order is approved.
 Refer to the Barcode FAQ if assistance is needed in choosing the type of barcode font to use.

 Self-checking fonts offer easy integration with many applications without the requirement of check digit calculations.
 Easy implementation is accomplished by appending an asterisk before and after the data encoded to create a complete barcode symbol, as demonstrated in the following Excel Barcode Example.